 - Do not dispose of the system components if they are no longer being used or if they become inoperable.
-They must be returned to Inspire Medical Systems. - Dispose of the lithium-ion battery packs only at approved disposal sites.
-To locate an appropriate site, contact the solid waste disposal officials where you live, or look for a rechargeable battery recycling Web site that lists disposal locations. - Do not dispose of batteries in a fire.
+They must be returned to Inspire Medical Systems. - Dispose of the tablet (containing a lithium-ion battery pack) only at approved disposal sites.
+To locate an appropriate site, contact the solid waste disposal officials where you live, or look for a rechargeable battery recycling Web site that lists disposal locations. - Do not dispose of tablets (containing a lithium-ion battery pack) in a fire.
 They may explode.
 Dispose of used batteries according to the manufacturer's instructions.
 The label on the battery lists the manufacturer's name.